 To modern ears, of course, ‘spiritually present’ sounds a lot like ‘not really present’.
 Something that is not literally true is just not true.
 For the reformers, however, the spiritual was very real – and Christ’s spiritual presence was therefore no less miraculous than the gorier Catholic version.
 But the details mattered, because religion was not only a matter of life and death; it was more important than that.
 It was about eternity.

 As a young monk visiting Rome, Luther had been shocked at the worldliness of his fellow Catholics.
 There were smirky rumours that Roman priests mumbled under their breath as they celebrated Mass, ‘Panis es, panis manebis, vinum es, vinum manebis’ – you are bread and wine and will stay that way.
 At least that’s Latin.
-Luther’s direct experience was of priests who didn’t even know the mother tongue of the Church, rushing congregants along as they went through the motions carelessly and making a mockery of the whole thing (1).
+Luther’s direct experience was of priests who didn’t even know the mother tongue of the Church, rushing congregants along as they went through the motions carelessly, making a mockery of the whole thing (1).

 This is not to say ordinary Catholics were not pious, but to Luther and other reformers, the Church itself seemed far too at home in the world, with little apparent need for or interest in a supernatural God, except as an idea useful for wringing money out of the gullible masses, rich and poor.
 At the risk of stating the obvious, the Reformation was all about God.